StarWarsCCG/sw-ip/README.md

 Be sure to use a text editor that supports UTF-8 (such as [Notepad++](https://notepad-plus-plus.org/)) and always save the JSON files as UTF-8.
 The SQL generator tool is what takes care of the conversion to ISO 8859-1, which is what the sw-ip application expects when reading the `.sdb` file.

-### Generating the SQL

-The tool `SwIpSqlGenerator` takes two parameters: the source folder (containing all the JSON) and the destination file.

-    dotnet run ../CardData ../cards.sql

 ### Creating the SDB File

-After running the SQL generator tool, you will have a `.sql` file.
-Run the following to create the database.

-    sqlite swccg_db.sdb
-    .read cards.sql
-    .quit
+The tool `SwIpSqlGenerator` converts the JSON files into SQL that can be consumed by SQLite 2, which is what sw-ip requires.
+Simply run the script `export.sh` to handle all this for you.

+    sh export.sh

+The script will generate the SQL (`cards.sql`) and use that to generate `swccg_db.sdb`.
 Place `swccg_db.sdb` into your sw-ip application folder, and you're done!